 sudo apt install snapd sudo snap install gimp

 Step 3.
 Accessing GIMP.

 Once installed, You can start it either from the terminal by typing

-gimp or by clicking on Show Application, and click on the GIMP icon.
+gimp or by clicking on Show Application, and clicking on the GIMP icon.

 Congratulations!
 You have successfully installed GIMP.
-Thanks for using this tutorial for installing GIMP image editor on Ubuntu 20.04 LTS Focal Fossa system.
-For additional help or useful information, we recommend you to check the official GIMP web site.
+Thanks for using this tutorial for installing the GIMP image editor on Ubuntu 20.04 LTS Focal Fossa system.
+For additional help or useful information, we recommend you check the official GIMP website.